 "My dream is to make places.
 At Jasmax we try to internalise the external, and externalise the internal spaces."

-By his early 20s he’d lived and worked in Sydney, travelled Israel, India, Nepal and Thailand – and even worked in the UK as a cook for a well-known aristocratic family.
+By his early 20's he had lived and worked in Sydney, travelled Israel, India, Nepal and Thailand – and even worked in the UK as a cook for a well-known aristocratic family.
 It was in the UK that Mike got involved in landscape construction.
-Wanting more upon his return to NZ Mike qualified as a Landscape Architect where his first project was the country’s largest lakeside restoration, Lake Horowhenua.
+Wanting more upon his return to New Zealand, Mike qualified as a Landscape Architect where his first project was the country’s largest lakeside restoration, Lake Horowhenua.

-Mike’s experience of working in Hong Kong and China allowed him to witness how landscape architecture can influence city making; including a US$25 billion project in West Kowloon.
+Mike’s experience of working in Hong Kong and China - including a US$25 billion project in West Kowloon - allowed him to witness how landscape architecture can influence city making.
 “We won four international design competitions, with a multi-disciplinary team, led by myself – a landscape architect.
-It was fascinating to come to the realisation that cities occupy landscapes rather than the other way around and therefore the value in this critical thinking upfront can bring cities closer to nature and their natural systems.” he says “The opportunities involved masterplanning whole ‘chunks’ of cities”.
+It was fascinating to come to the realisation that cities occupy landscapes rather than the other way around and therefore the value in this critical thinking upfront can bring cities closer to nature and their natural systems,” he says.
+“The opportunities involved masterplanning whole ‘chunks’ of cities.”

-Mike is warm, creative as well as practical, easy to work with and is renowned for the value he brings to collaborative projects.
-He remains passionately interested in Aotearoa New Zealand, its people, environment and values.
+Mike is warm, creative as well as practical and easy to work with.
+He is renowned for the value that he brings to collaborative projects.
+Mike remains passionately interested in Aotearoa New Zealand, its people, environment and values.